 In this course, we will consider definitions of analytics, explore different LA approaches and methods, examine implementation challenges, and think critically about the range of diverse LA tools and claims that already exist.
 A particular focus will be on asking you to relate LA to your own practice of teaching and learning, and to existing educational theories and research.
 What do we mean by ‘learning analytics’?
 What data is used?
 How are the data manipulated?
 Can we trust what learning analytics tell us about our learners or our courses?
 Are there ethical issues we should consider before undertaking such data analyses?
 And which tools might be more or less useful for analysing data in meaningful ways?

-A number of learning analytics tools will be integrated into this Canvas-based course that will allow learners to view and analyze ‘their own data’ as the course progresses, as examples of the kind of learning data generated by learning technologies.
-Later, in the ‘choose your own adventure’ section of this course, you may choose to undertake some data analysis activities using available tools such as Gephi (for social network analysis) and Tableau Prep/Tableau for simple data visualization.
+A number of learning analytics tools will be integrated into this Canvas-based course that will allow you to view and analyze ‘your own data’ as the course progresses, as examples of the kind of learning data generated by learning technologies.
+Later, in the ‘choose your own adventure’ section of this course, you may choose to undertake some data analysis activities using available tools such as Gephi (for social network analysis) and Tableau/Tableau Prep for simple data visualization.
 Alternatively, you may choose to focus on current findings in the LA literature, ethical dilemmas, implementation frameworks, or other relevant social or institutional aspects of learning analytics research and practice.

 All learning activities in this course are related to its major goals:

 - Understand how and why the field of learning analytics has developed.

 - Consider who the stakeholders are in learning analytics, and the different purposes for which learning analytics might be employed.

 - Investigate current learning analytics processes and tools, and consider the claims made about their utility and value and relation to learners and learning.

 - Investigate ethical dilemmas that related to the use of learning analytics and learning data.

 - Gain some hands on experience in analyzing, interpreting and developing usable actions from teaching and learning data.